containerbuildsystem/osbs-docs/docs/multiarch.rst

 pulp_publish
 ~~~~~~~~~~~~

-This new exit plugin is for publishing content in the Pulp repository
+This new exit plugin is for publishing content in the Pulp repository.
-or repositories (there may be one or several depending on the grouping
-method).

 However, if any worker build failed, or the build was cancelled, this
-plugin should instead remove the "v1" images from the Pulp repository
+plugin should instead remove the "v1" images from the Pulp repository.
-or repositories.

 koji_promote
 ~~~~~~~~~~~~